What Is Network Topology? | Types of Network Topology

 Physical topology

-A physical network topology represents the arrangement of cables, switches, and hardware that form a network's physical infrastructure.
-For instance, in a subnet, all computers might connect to a central switch that provides access to the Internet
+A physical network topology shows how the cables, switches, and hardware are set up in a network.
+For example, in a small network, all computers might connect to one main switch that links to the Internet.

-This setup is an example of a star topology.
-Other physical topologies include bus, ring, tree, and mesh designs, each offering different structures and benefits.
+This setup is called a star topology.
+Other types include bus, ring, tree, and mesh, each with its own layout and advantages.

 Logical topology